prithvirajkadiyala/prithvirajkadiyala.github.io/_pages/about.md

 I like to be updated with the current technology.
 I follow [Marques Brownlee](https://www.youtube.com/user/marquesbrownlee) on YouTube to keep myself updated with the new technologies.

-I like to watch videos on YouTube about new cars launched.
+I follow [TheStraightPipes](https://www.youtube.com/channel/UC86SBFIAgnYL3ll2ZDgmsuA) and [RedlineReviews](https://www.youtube.com/channel/UC2MrtVb1dT4FhcbOlW736kA) to get updates about new cars

 I love talking about Tesla & Elon Musk.